-We have audited the accompanying statements of operations, stockholders' equity and comprehensive loss, and cash flows for Pure Cycle Corporation (the "Company") for the year ending August 31, 2004.
+We have audited the accompanying statements of operations, stockholders' equity and comprehensive loss, and cash flows for Pure Cycle Corporation (the Company) for the year ended August 31, 2004.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audit provide a reasonable basis for our opinion.